Around 60,000 years ago, humans migrated out of Africa to the rest of the world. Traveling on foot, Salopek is following their path.

 December 11, 2014

-Paul Salopek and his mule in Turkey.
+Paul Salopek’s mule carries his supplies in Turkey.

 Near Khurramabad, Pakistan